BIR Autumn 2024: Stainless scrap competes in crowded arena

 Recycling Today archives

-Statistics cited by Sahu indicate India had produced 20 percent more finished and semi-finished stainless steel in the first several months of 2024.
-However, scrap demand or inputs not only did not match that figure but instead decreased by 3 percent in the same time frame, he said.
+Statistics indicate India had produced 20 percent more finished and semifinished stainless steel in the first several months of 2024.
+However, scrap demand or inputs not only did not match that figure but instead decreased by 3 percent in the same time frame.

-Because of NPI export restrictions enacted in Indonesia, billet from that nation is essentially replacing some of the NPI once exported, but now in a semi-finished form.
+Because of NPI export restrictions enacted in Indonesia, billet from that nation is replacing some of the NPI once exported, but now in a semifinished form.

-That Swedish mills have the capacity to export is tied to Europe’s sputtering economy, said panelists.
+That Swedish mills have the capacity to export is tied to Europe’s sputtering economy, panelists said.
 Omar Al Sharif of United Arab Emirates-based Sharif Metals Group said stainless scrap demand in Europe this year had been “far worse than the most pessimistic forecasts.”

 Al Sharif, who summarized several market reports prepared by committee members, said his own Middle East region had been one of the growth areas for stainless scrap demand this year, while he characterized Japanese demand as “steady.”

-In the United States, said Al Sharif, the upcoming election was causing “uncertainty,” including in the form of fewer recent scrap purchases by mills there.
+In the United States, Al Sharif said, the upcoming election was causing uncertainty, including fewer recent scrap purchases by mills there.

 Although Europe’s metals sector faces challenges, Joost van Kleef of Netherlands-based Oryx Stainless said if the nations of the world adhere to decarbonization goals, demand for scrap is poised to grow significantly.

-European mills have taken these figures to heart and have reached a recycled content ratio of 90 percent, said the scrap processor and trader.
-He added, “There should be a premium for scrap, not a discount.”
+European mills have taken these figures to heart and have reached a recycled content ratio of 90 percent, he said, adding, “There should be a premium for scrap, not a discount.”

-Vegas Yang of Taiwan-based stainless scrap processing firm HSKU Raw Material Ltd., gave an overview of that stainless scrap discount and spread against the LME nickel price and how it has moved this century.
+Vegas Yang of Taiwan-based stainless scrap processing firm HSKU Raw Material Ltd. gave an overview of that stainless scrap discount and spread against the London Metal Exchange (LME) nickel price and how it has moved this century.

 He described the period from 2006 to mid-2008, preceding the financial crisis, as “golden years” for stainless scrap processors, as they would routinely sell to mills at a 95 percent (near par) discount rate.

-The financial crisis, said Yang, knocked the discount down to the 65 percent range, in a trough pattern that was abetted by the ramping up of NPI production in Indonesia.
+The financial crisis, Yang said, knocked the discount down to the 65 percent range, in a trough pattern that was abetted by the ramping up of NPI production in Indonesia.

 A ban on NPI exports in Indonesia in the 2010s put the discount rate on an upward trend until about 2018, when Indonesian policy changes and investments saw more material leaving that nation, suppressing the value of scrap globally.
 Then, in 2022 the LME price spike led to a 55 percent discount rate.

-This year, said Yang, “The discount rate has improved; I believe it will steadily recover to from 75 percent to 80 percent.”
+“The discount rate has improved; I believe it will steadily recover to from 75 percent to 80 percent," Yang said of this year.

 Ending on an optimistic note, Yang said policies like the European Union’s Carbon Border Adjustment Mechanism (CBAM) will help scrap “remain the main preferred raw material.”
 The policy, he predicted, could help stainless scrap retain a more recycler-friendly 80 percent or higher discount rate.